-- Welfare of the child is paramount; actions will be taken in the child's best interests. - All children, regardless of age, gender, ability, culture, race, language, religion or sexual identity, have equal rights to protection - All staff have an equal responsibility to identify children who may benefit from early help and to act on any suspicion or allegation that may suggest a child is at risk of harm. - There is a culture of vigilance, transparency, openness and, if needed, challenge with regards to maintaining high standards in safeguarding. - Pupils and staff involved in child protection issues will receive appropriate support
+- Welfare of the child is paramount; actions will be taken in the child's best interests. - All children, regardless of sex, race, religion/belief, disability, sexual orientation, gender reassignment, pregnancy/maternity, have equal rights to protection - All staff have an equal responsibility to identify children who may benefit from early help and to act on any suspicion or allegation that may suggest a child is at risk of harm.

+- There is a culture of vigilance, transparency, openness and, if needed, challenge with regards to maintaining high standards in safeguarding. - Pupils and staff involved in child protection issues will receive appropriate support